thenewzerov/home-dev-essentials/README.md

 3. Name can be whatever
 4. Host is going to be `nats-headless.nats.svc.cluster.local`
 5. No auth other settings needed.

-### Openproject

-When loading, will have the default username/password.
-Will need to be reset when you first login.

 ### Telemetrygen